What is infertility?

-- Infectious disease screening.
-Your veterinarian will likely test for the presence of Brucellosis, and may test for other infectious diseases if indicated, based on the exam and screening lab work.
+2. Infectious disease screening.
+Your veterinarian will likely test for the presence of Brucellosis and may test for other infectious diseases depending on the physical exam and screening lab work.

-- Hormone assays.
-A number of hormone assays may be performed.
+3. Hormone assays.
 These may include assays for progesterone (a hormone that aids in the maintenance of pregnancy), estradiol (a hormone involved in estrous cycling), and relaxin (a hormone involved in embryonic loss).

-- Imaging.
-Your veterinarian may use X-rays or ultrasound to look for abnormalities in the abdomen.
+4. Imaging.
+X-rays or ultrasounds may reveal abnormalities in the abdomen.

 How is infertility treated in the female dog?

-The treatment of infertility depends upon the results obtained during the diagnostic workup, and the resulting diagnosis.
-Ovarian cysts or tumors may require surgical excision, hormonal imbalances may need to be corrected, and infections may require treatment.
+The treatment of infertility depends upon the results obtained from the diagnostic testing and resulting diagnosis.
+Ovarian cysts or tumors may require surgical excision, hormonal imbalances may need to be corrected, and infections will require treatment.

-Optimizing the timing of breeding may be helpful, as many cases of female infertility are due to poor breeding management.
-This can be most effectively done by measuring hormone levels to determine the day of ovulation.
+Optimizing the timing of breeding is often helpful.
+The most effective approach is to measure hormone levels to determine the day of ovulation.
 In cases where natural breeding can be performed, the dogs should be allowed to mate every other day for as long as the female will allow it.
 With artificial insemination, the optimal timing for insemination should be based on the type of semen used and the method of insemination.